aptonic/dropzone4-actions/README.md

 end
 ```

+At the top of the file is the generated metadata.
+The purpose of each metadata option is described in the [Action Metadata](#action-metadata) section.

+In the template action you will notice that two Ruby methods have been created for you.
+The dragged method is called by Dropzone when items are dragged onto your action and the clicked method is called when your action is clicked on in the grid.

 ### Copy and Edit an existing action

 The other way you can create a new action is by right clicking on an existing action in the grid and clicking 'Copy and Edit Script' - This will duplicate the underlying action bundle as a new User Action and open the duplicated script for editing.
 This is useful if you want to create an action with a similar purpose to an existing action but with some modifications.

 ![Copy & Edit](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/copy-and-edit.png)

-In the template action you will notice that two Ruby methods have been created for you.
-The dragged method is called by Dropzone when items are dragged onto your action and the clicked method is called when your action is clicked on in the grid.

 ## Customizing your Actions Icon